MarkVilludo/laravel-user-management/README.md

 $user->can('edit articles');
 ```

-If you are using a Laravel version lower than 5.2.28, and want a drop-in middleware to check permissions, check out [our authorize package](https://github.com/spatie/laravel-authorize).

-Spatie is webdesign agency in Antwerp, Belgium.
-You'll find an overview of all
-our open source projects [on our website](https://spatie.be/opensource).

-## Postcardware
+## Licensed

-You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.
+You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment we highly appreciate you sending us a message.

-Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.

-The best postcards will get published on the open source page on our website.

 ## Installation